 If you feel skeptical about this, I totally get it.
 It may sound very woo-woo or new agey, but did you know a lot of Olympic athletes use visualization techniques before they compete in their sport, to achieve the results that they seek?

-Some time ago, I was inside a sauna, trying to have some relaxing time, when my anxiety suddenly shot up and became very intense.
+Some time ago, I was inside a sauna, trying to have some relaxing time, when my DP and anxiety suddenly shot up and became very intense.
 I contemplated getting out immediately and heading to some place where I felt safe.
 Then, I remembered reading about visualization and something in me wanted to try it out and see what would happen.

 I did this multiple times for over 10 minutes.
-By the end of it, I was quite amazed at how much lower my anxiety level was.
+By the end of it, I was quite amazed at how much lower my DP level was.
 It was then that I realized the power of visualization.